 Promoting Excellence in Sexual and Reproductive Health

-LARC Train-the-Trainer Courses (CPD approved)
+LARC Train-the-Trainer Courses (NZCSRH CPD approved)

 In 2022, Health New Zealand contracted NZCSRH to provide long-acting reversible contraceptives (LARC) training support.
 LARCs are the most modern and effective reversible forms of contraception.
 The aim of this initiative is to increase workforce capability in primary care and improve access to LARCs.